praveentitusf/MLOps-Project-2025-Flower-Classification/README.md

 ```
 > Working in the cloud was a valuable learning experience.
 It allowed us to quickly deploy, test, and scale different components of our application without worrying about managing physical infrastructure.
 Services like Compute Engine and Cloud Run gave us flexibility in how we handled training, inference, and deployment.

 > The pay-as-you-go model kept costs manageable, especially since we were able to use free tier services for some components.
-However, Compute Engine was the most expensive part of our setup due to its heavy use during model training.

-> Overall, the cloud made development faster, deployment smoother, and team collaboration easier.
-For future projects, we’d aim to optimize usage further and explore cost-saving features like sustained use discounts or committed use contracts.
+However, Compute Engine was the most expensive part of our setup due to its heavy use during model training.Overall, the cloud made development faster, deployment smoother, and team collaboration easier.

 ### Question 28